Type: Infant seat, five-point harness.

 Finally, you see the above picture of how the seat looks, right?
 Here’s how it looks in the real world:

 Notice those giant warning labels on either side of the baby’s headrest?
 That’s something Baby Jogger omits from its product shots of the City Go.
 Those warning labels irked more than a few parents, since so many pictures are taken with baby in the infant car seat.

-We’re guessing safety regulators or Graco’s lawyers ordered the warnings in that position, but it’s bait and switch to show the seat sans labels as it appears on numerous web sites.
+We’re guessing safety regulators or Graco’s lawyers ordered the warnings in that position, but it’s bait and switch (in our opinion) to show the seat sans labels as it appears on numerous web sites.

-These are somewhat minor quibbles, but when you cross $200 price point in infant car seats, folks justifiably have higher expectations.
+These are somewhat minor quibbles, but when you cross this price point in infant car seats, folks justifiably have higher expectations.

 So, at this point, you have two paths.
 You could bite the cost bullet and go with the Baby Jogger City Go.
 Or wait until Baby Jogger integrates this seat with its stroller line by having built-in adapters.
 Since Baby Jogger sells adapters for many brands of car seats, you might as well save some bucks and get one of our recommended seats over this one.
 At some point soon (we assume), Baby Jogger will tweak its stroller line to have built-in adapters for this seat.

 Bottom line: not a bad first effort.
 But the lack of native stroller compatibility with the Baby Jogger line drags down the rating of the Baby Jogger City Go.
 Rating: B+